Baked Hot Dogs – Three WaysJump to Recipe

 For tator tots: 1) Start cooking frozen tater tots at 425 degrees F. They will need to bake for 35-40 minutes to get very crispy which is longer than most of the products will recommend but leads to a crispier tot.

-3) For hot dogs, start them off in a frying pan on medium high heat.
+3) For hot dogs, start them off in a frying pan on medium-high heat.
 If they are dry, add just a bit of olive oil to the party.
-After about 10 minutes, they will look delicious.
+After about 5 minutes, they will look delicious.

 4) Once dogs are seared, cut up some cheese.
 Any cheese will do.
-I prefer cheddar or blue cheese.
+I prefer cheddar.

 You can top dogs with whatever toppings you like.
-I prefer mustard or even blue cheese dressing.
-Serve with the tots on the side!
+I have some ideas in the post.